 In the early morning, it’s different, and the bridge itself is the star.
 It’s ornate street lights and statues remind you that such bridges were once more than efficient ways to cross a river.
 They participated in the communities urban art, repeating the values in the city around them.

-In Deborah Julian’s urban landscape photography, she captures the skyline of buildings jumbled close together in Old Town.
+In Deborah Julian’s Charles Bridge Prague, she captures the skyline of buildings jumbled close together in Old Town.
 Apart from the modern apparel, the scene probably looked much like this five-hundred years ago.

 Color, Light and Composition